Linn's Stamp News: Linn's Stamp News Monthly

 Collectors also can subscribe to Linn's Stamp News Monthly only, at a reduced price.
 Subscribers can read the complete contents online at no extra charge.
 Several eNewsletters are sent each week that contain excerpts to Linn’s stories with links to the full story online.

+Publication changes

+In 2023 Amos Media Co. announced changes to the publication of Linn's Stamp News.
+The monthly publication changed its name to Scott Stamp Monthly.
+Additionally the weekly Linn's Stamp News changed to 52 issues per year; however, only 24 were physical publications with the rest being digital only.
+These changes went into effect 6 March 2023.